stjordanis/terra-docs-old/docs/dev-spec-market.md

 Now, with Constant Product, we define a value $CP$ set to the size of the Terra pool multiplied by a set **fiat value of Luna**, and ensure our market-maker maintains it as invariant during any swaps through adjusting the spread.

-> Our implementation of Constant Product diverges from Unipool's, as we use the fiat value of Luna instead of the size of the Luna pool.
+> Our implementation of Constant Product diverges from Uniswap's, as we use the fiat value of Luna instead of the size of the Luna pool.
 This nuance means changes in Luna's price don't affect the product, but rather the size of the Luna pool.
 {note}

 $$